-Did you know that the average height for a person is increasing, yet the standard height for desks has remained unchanged for over 30 years?
+Did you know that while the average height of people is increasing, the standard height for desks hasn’t changed in over 30 years?

 The correct position to be sitting at is to have your feet firmly on the floor, raise the chair up as high as possible, bend your arms at a comfortable right angle, and then this is the perfect desk-height for you.